 Astrid Edwards is an interviewer, writer and advocate.
 She is one half of Bad Producer Productions, an independent Australian podcast network specialising in arts, comedy and sport podcasts.
-Edwards is a Member of the Victorian Disability Advisory Council advising the Minister for Disability, Ageing and Carers and a National Advocate for MS Australia.
+She hosts The Garret: Writers on Writing and co-hosts Anonymous Was A Woman.
+She is a Member of the Victorian Disability Advisory Council advising the Minister for Disability, Ageing and Carers and a National Advocate for MS Australia.
 Edwards joined the MWF Board in 2019.

 Joanna Brand has over 20 years legal and governance experience in both Australia and overseas.
 She is currently General Counsel and Company Secretary for ME Bank, and has previously held General Counsel roles with Jetstar Group, Billabong International, and Epic Energy.
 She holds a BA from Duke University, a JD from Harvard Law School, and an MBA (Executive) from the Australian Graduate School of Management.
 Brand joined the MWF Board in 2020.

 Ahmad Abas is an award-winning architect who has been involved with the arts for over 25 years, including as the Chair of Perth Fringe Festival, and as a founding committee member of the WA Chamber of Arts.
 His involvement in the arts extends to early engagement in his career as a public artist, actor, performer, sculptor and event organiser.
 Abas joined the MWF Board in 2020.

 Alice Hill was raised in Inuvik, NWT, Canada and now lives in Mt Eliza, Victoria.
 Her career as an economist began with the Government of Canada and has included the World Bank, the International Finance Corporation, McKinsey & Co, London Economics, and Frontier Economics.
 She is the founder of the Early Years Education Program and of the Early Years Education Research Program.
 Hill joined the MWF Board in 2020.